eove/orca/example/docs/workflow/common/html_gen.md

 # How to generate an html-formatted OR.C.A workflow document

-At first, before selecting the commit at which the OR.C.A document is signed, **please make sure both the author and verifier's hardware token's public GPG keys** are in this repo's directory `/src/signatory_keys`.
+At first, before selecting the commit at which the OR.C.A document is signed, **please make sure both the author and verifier's hardware token's public GPG keys** are in this repo's directory `signatory_keys`.
 These will be required when verifying the signatures in the future.

 First, we need to select the document we want to generate:
 * For the ceremony to use the Offline Root CA: